 While you might be able to set up an internal process to manage discovery, you wouldn’t be able to collect feedback to support your research.
 Asana is great at managing tasks, but difficult to connect to external forms or customer-facing tools.

-As a task-based tool, it does manage prioritization quite well.
+As a task-based tool, it does manage product prioritization quite well.
 That said, it’s task-based prioritization.
 They offer custom labels and fields to work around that, making prioritization simple, but effective.

 Asana’s scalability is fantastic for anyone looking for ways to manage projects across various teams.
 You can assign and follow various tasks and projects, and create cross-team and cross-project dependencies throughout.

 Even though most people are afraid of task-management tools being rigid, Asana has gone out of its way to make it delightful.
 So much so, they have a special “delighting” mode you can turn on to see more unicorns, confetti, and celebratory animations.
-This would certainly make anyone want to come onboard, because who doesn’t like a unicorn flying across your screen, amirite?
+This would certainly make anyone want to come onboard, because who doesn ’t like a unicorn flying across your screen, amirite?

 Asana offers three tiers paid per user, billed annually: free, $10,99 and $24,99.